cobbland/fell/README.md

 Herein lies all the rules need to play and run *Fell*, as well as settings and alternative rules for same.
 Alternative rules will begin with an underscore ("_") followed by the name of the alternative ruleset and another underscore (e.g., [_star-fell_creating-a-character.md](/creating-a-character/_star-fell_creating-a-character.md)).
 Rules that are still in flux will be followed by "_wip" (work-in-progress).

+As a bonus, a few smaller games can also be found here in [other-games](/other-games/) (though they may be moved into their own repositories at a later date).

 ## Table of Contents

 - [Introduction](/introduction/introduction.md)